5 Simple And Easy Ways To Be A Nicer Person [Opinion]

 I have actually discovered that these simple suggestions not only make me appear to be nicer to others but I like the guy I see in the mirror a lot more when I remember them.

-2. Don’t let your bad day become everyone else’s bad day – Guilty, I’ve done it a million times.
+2. Don’t let your bad day become everyone else’s bad day – Guilty!
+I’ve done it a million times.
 A million times I’ve wished I had not.
 It’s okay to feel sad, mad, blue, angry, upset or just basically pissed off.
 It doesn’t give you permission to include me or anyone else in your own misery.
-I find that just saying out loud to someone I trust, “I am having a bad day”, things instantly improve.
+I find that just by saying out loud to someone I trust, “I am having a bad day”, my day instantly improves.
 Because once you hear those words out loud and then look at the circumstances that are surrounding you, you are quick to realize things could be much worse than they appear between your ears.